Learning rule: Backpropagation

 Seppo Linnainmaa in 1970 is said to have developed the Backpropagation Algorithm but the origins of the algorithm go back to the 1960s with many contributors.
 It is a generalisation of the least mean squares algorithm in the linear perceptron and the Delta Learning Rule.

 It implements gradient descent search through the space possible network weights, iteratively reducing the error, between the target values and the network outputs.

 Widrow-Hoff Learning (Delta Learning Rule)

 Similar to the perceptron learning rule but with different origin.
-It was developed for use in the ADALAINE network, which differs from the Perceptron mainly in terms of the training.
+It was developed for use in the ADALINE network, which differs from the Perceptron mainly in terms of the training.
 The weights are adjusted according to the weighted sum of the inputs (the net), whereas in perceptron the sign of the weighted sum was useful for determining the output as the threshold was set to 0, -1, or +1.
 This makes ADALINE different from the normal perceptron.

 Delta rule (DR) is similar to the Perceptron Learning Rule (PLR), with some differences: